logo

 GENERAL CONDITIONS

-This exhibition is open to anyone; however, an entry may be rejected when the Sponsor or the Exhibition Organizers, in their reasonable discretion, believes the entry does not conform to exhibition rules and these Conditions of Entry.
+This exhibition is open to anyone; however, an entry may be rejected when the Exhibition Organizer believes the entry does not conform to exhibition rules and these Conditions of Entry.
 Membership in any photographic organization is not required.

 Entries will not be accepted from entrants who indicate that their images may not be reproduced in materials related to the exhibition.”
 The exhibition assumes no liability of any misuse of copyright

-Entry: An Entry consists of, up to and including, four (4) images entered by a single entrant into the same Section.
+An Entry consists of, up to and including, four (4) images entered by a single entrant into the same Section.
+Identical or similar Images shall not be allowed in the same section or different sections of the same exhibition as determined by the judges or exhibition chair.
 An entrant may only enter a specific Section once.
 Entrants may not enter identical or similar images into the same section or different sections of the same exhibition.
+To avoid disappointment, do not enter images that are practically equivalent.

-Titles: Each image must have a unique title that is a description of the image.
-That unique title must be used for entry of that image or of an identical Image into any and all PSA-Recognized exhibitions.
+Each image must have a unique title that relates to the content of the image.
+That unique title must be used for entry of that Image into any GPU/CAPA Recognized exhibitions.
 Titles must be 35 characters or fewer.
 No titles may be visible to the judges, and nothing in the image may identify the entrant.
-Titles may not include file extensions such as .jpg or .jpeg (or any other camera capture filenames such as IMG 471).
-Titles may not consist of personal identifiers possibly augmented by a number; or include words such as “untitled” or “no title”.
+Titles may not include file extensions such as .jpg or .jpeg (or any other camera capture filenames such as IMG_xxxx).
+Titles may not consist of personal identifiers possibly augmented by a number; and may not include words such as“untitled” or “no title.”
 Titles may not consist solely of numbers unless those numbers are prominently contained within the image, such as a contestant number in a race.

 Image Information: